aws-samples/eks-workshop-developers/website/docs/eks/python/manage-contexts.md

 :::tip

-- If using eksctl to switch context, ensure that aws-iam-authentocator is installed in your environment.
-Refer to AWS documentation for [aws-iam-authenticator installation steps](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).
+- If using eksctl to switch contexts, make sure that the `aws-iam-authenticator` is installed in your environment.
+Refer to [Installing aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) in EKS documentation.

 :::